hkandjimi/hkandjimi.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 2
-cv_pdf: example_pdf.pdf
+cv_pdf: Herman_Kandjimi_CV.pdf.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: A downloadable version of my CV is available on the PDF link at the top right corner.
+Information below was last updated 16 April 2024.
 toc:
   sidebar: left
 ---